ayakashi-io/ayakashi-io.github.io/docs/guide/tour.md

 * pipelines
 {:toc}

-## scrappers
+## scrapers

-If you have already read how to [run a simple scrapper](/docs/guide/running-a-simple-scrapper.html) you already know kind of how scrappers look like.
+If you have already read how to [run a simple scraper](/docs/guide/running-a-simple-scraper.html) you already know kind of how scrapers look like.
-Inside scrappers we place our page interaction logic, like navigation and interacting with page elements (clicking things, filling forms etc).
+Inside scrapers we place our page interaction logic, like navigation and interacting with page elements (clicking things, filling forms etc).
-One more thing we want to do in a page is to **extract** data from it, we accomplice this inside a scrapper as well.
+One more thing we want to do in a page is to **extract** data from it, we accomplice this inside a scraper as well.

 ### props